eliotstock/host/README.md

 * `fwupdmgr update`
 * `fwupdmgr disable-remote lvfs`

+Go to Settings, Users, e and enable the fingerprint reader.

 So that `apt-get source foo` will work, open the "Software & Updates" application and check "Source code"

 Follow instructions [here](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) to get Node.js.
 Don't use the snap for this.